by Paul Wheaton

 #2: SureCount Digital Takeoff

-While IntelliBid handles the estimating side, SureCount focuses exclusively on the takeoff process.
+While IntelliBid handles the estimating side, SureCount serves as a dedicated electrical takeoff software focused on the counting and measurement process.
 This separate program works alongside IntelliBid to digitize the counting and measurement tasks that feed into estimates.

 SureCount’s digital takeoff capabilities include:

-• On-screen symbol counting from PDF and TIFF files
+- On-screen electrical symbol counting from PDF plan sheets and TIFF files

 SureCount can export data to IntelliBid, allowing takeoff information to transfer between the two programs.
 The organization of drawings and phases synchronizes between both platforms.